arq¶

 (This script is more-or-less complete,

-are defined and imported it should run “as is”)
+provided Downloader and FooBar are defined and imported it should run “as is”)

-for more customisation options.
+See arq.worker.BaseWorker() for more customisation options.

-For more information on logging see arq.logs.default_log_config()
+For more information on logging see arq.logs.default_log_config().

 API Reference¶

-decorator for using arq from within your code.
+Defines the main Actor class and @concurrent decorator for using arq from within your code.

-decorator for declaring cron job functions.
+Also defines the @cron decorator for declaring cron job functions.

 -

-Actors operate in two modes: normal mode when you initialise them and use them, and “shadow mode” where the actor is initialised by the worker and used to execute jobs.
+- All classes which wish to use arq should inherit from Actor. - Actor defines three default queues: HIGH_QUEUE, DEFAULT_QUEUE and LOW_QUEUE which are processed in that order of priority by the worker. - Actors operate in two modes: normal mode when you initialise them and use them, and “shadow mode” where the actor is initialised by the worker and used to execute jobs. - Parameters: - worker – reference to the worker which is managing this actor in shadow mode

 - concurrency_enabled – For testing only if set to False methods are called directly not queued

-- kwargs – other keyword arguments, see
+- kwargs – other keyword arguments, see arq.utils.RedisMixinfor all available options

 -